-- Improve clarity and consistency. - Provide rank responsive workshops for promotion, tenure, and advancement.
+- Improve clarity, consistency, and equity. - Provide rank-and diversity-responsive workshops for promotion, tenure, and advancement.

 Leadership

 Academic leaders-in this case defined as the president, provost, and deans, play critical roles in shaping the retention and success of faculty members.
 Faculty desire an administration with a clearly-articulated institutional mission and vision that do not change in ways that adversely affect faculty.